ansible-collections/ibm_zos_core/docs/source/modules/zos_archive.rst

 exclude_path
-  Remote absolute path, glob, or list of paths or globs for the file or files to exclude from path list and glob expansion.
+  Remote absolute path, glob, or list of paths, globs or data set name patterns for the file, files or data sets to exclude from path list and glob expansion.

   | **required**: False
   | **type**: list
   | **elements**: str

-force_archive
-  Allows you to force the module to treat this as an archive even if only a single file is specified.

-  By default when a single file is specified it is compressed only (not archived).

-  | **required**: False
-  | **type**: bool

 group